 A good place to start is with the agency that facilitated the adoption.
 Many agencies offer services that include a registry you can utilize or they work with a third-party intermediary to facilitate the search and reunion.
 There are also a plethora of free registries online that are not agency-specific.
 Adoption.com has one of the best Reunion Registries.

 Nearly every state keeps adoption records sealed after an adoption is finalized.
 Most states at this point have implemented procedures in which both adoptees and birth parents can obtain non-identifying (medical records, and health information) and identifying information (this may lead to the identification of the parties involved in the adoption).
 According to Child Welfare Information Gateway’s report Access to Adoption Records, fifteen states give siblings access to non-identifying information; thirty states have mutual consent registries allowing each party to the adoption the ability to consent to the release of identifying information; thirty-seven states allow biological siblings to seek and release identifying information through mutual consent.

 4. Reach out on social media.

 As a technology start-up founder, I see new social media platforms coming onto the market every day.
 We are now more connected than ever before in human history.
-This ability connect with people all over the world in real-time makes a search for a biological sibling easier than ever.
+This ability to connect with people all over the world in real-time searches for a biological sibling easier than ever.
 Educate yourself on how to use the many sites available and take advantage of the creative ways individuals are finding family members.

 The search and reunion process can be fraught with emotions, frustrations, and dead ends.
-It can also lead you to finding answers and siblings with whom you have lost communication, have never met or never even knew existed.
-As with any journey, it takes a first step to reach your final destination.
+It can also lead you to find answers and siblings with whom you have lost communication, have never met, or never even knew existed.
+As with any journey, it takes the first step to reach your final destination.